 - Which option works best for you depends on your particular life circumstances.
 Look them over in Pubs.
-6 and 43, and consult with family and perhaps a financial planner. - Because the beneficiary can't receive more than the retiree, so with either Option 2 there is no additional benefit of the survivor continuance.
+6 and 43, and consult with family and perhaps a financial planner. - Because the beneficiary can't receive more than the retiree, with either 100% beneficiary there is no additional benefit of the survivor continuance.